jejjohnson/jbayesevt/notes/conceptual/evt.md

 ### Tail Behaviour

+Often times, we are not interested in the maximum values over a period/block.
+There are many instances where there is a specific threshold where all values above/below are of interest/concern.
+In this scenario, we may be interested in using the *peaks-over-threshold* (PIT) method.
-The **peak over threshold** approach is based on the idea of modelling data over a high enough threshold.
+The POT approach is based on the idea of modelling data over a high enough threshold.
 We can select the threshold to trade-off the bias and variance.
-On one hand, one could select a high threshold which will reduce the number of exceedances.
-This will increase the estimation variance  and the reliability of the parameter estimates.
-On the other hand, one could select a low threshold which will induce a bias because the GPD could fit the exceedances poorly.

 $$
 F_\mu(y) = \text{Pr}\left\{Y - \mu \leq y|Y>\mu\right\} = \frac{F(y+\mu) - F(\mu)}{1 - F(\mu)}, y > 0
 $$
+On one hand, one could select a high threshold which will reduce the number of exceedances.
+This will increase the estimation variance and the reliability of the parameter estimates.
+However, this will result in a lower bias because we would get a better approximation of the GPD, i.e., less values --> higher variance, less bias.
+On the other hand, one could select a lower threshold which will induce a bias because the GPD could fit the exceedances poorly because we have more values, i.e., more values --> less variance, higher bias.

+The advantage of this method is that it creates a relevant threshold of interest and it is an efficient use of data because we don't remove information.
+The disadvantages of this method is that it is harder to implement and it is difficult to know when the conditions of the theory have been satisfied.

+**Note**: a threshold can be selected by choosing a range of values and seeing which one of them provide a more stable estimation for other parameters.
+In other words, the estimates for the other parameters should be more or less similar.

 ***

 #### Generalized Pareto Distribution

-According to the Gnedenko-Pickands-Balkema-DeHaan (GPBdH) theorem, using the POT method will converge to the **generalized Pareto distribution** (GPD).
+According to the Gnedenko-Pickands-Balkema-DeHaan (GPBdH) theorem (see [wiki](https://en.wikipedia.org/wiki/Pickands–Balkema–De_Haan_theorem) | [youtube](https://www.youtube.com/watch?v=MoSb0TvlJUo)), using the POT method will converge to the **generalized Pareto distribution** (GPD) ([Gilleland & Katz, 2016](10.18637/jss.v072.i08)), i.e.

+$$
+\lim_{u\rightarrow\infty} F_u(y) \sim \text{GPD}(\mu, \sigma,\xi)
+$$
+This basically says that your provided your underlying probability distribution function, $p(\cdot)$, of a random variable, $y$, is not highly unsual, regardless of what $p(\cdot)$ is, and provided that the threshold $u$ is sufficiently large, exceedances of $u$ will be distributed as the Generalized Pareto Distribution (GPD).
+$$
+p(y) \sim
+\begin{cases}
+1 - \left[ 1 + \xi \left( \frac{y - u}{\sigma_u} \right)\right]_+^{-1/xi}, && \xi \neq 0 \\
+1 - \left[ \exp\left(- \frac{y - u}{ \sigma_u}\right)\right]_+, && \xi=0
+\end{cases}
+$$
+where $u$ is the high threshold st $y>u$, $\sigma_u>0$ is the scale parameter which depends on the threshold of $u$, and $0<\xi<0$ is a the shape parameter.
+Similar to the GEVD, the shape parameter, $\xi$, determines the shape of the distribution and it is often very hard to fit.
+We outline some staple types of distributions defined by the shape parameter below.

 **Case I**.
-The ... distribution occurs when $\xi>0$ which results in heavy tails.
+The Pareto distribution occurs when $\xi>0$ which results in heavy tails.
 This is similar to "heavy-tailed" distributions like the Pareto-type distributions.

 **Case II**.
-The ... distribution occurs when $\xi=0$ which results in light tails.
+The expontial distribution occurs when $\xi\rightarrow 0$ which results in light tails.
 This is similar to other "light tail" distributions like the exponential-type distribution.

 **Case III**.
-The ... distribution occurs when $\xi<0$ which results in bounded tails.
+The Beta distribution occurs when $\xi<0$ which results in bounded tails.
 This is similar to other "bounded tailed" distributions like the Beta-type distributions.